what it seems

 Since its launch in April 2012, Pottermore has been a global success with no paid support, being called both publishings 'Radiohead moment' (Wired) and 'Beatles moment' (Bookseller).
-The site has recently been updated to support new products.
+The site has recently been renamed and updated to support new themes and products.

 J.K.
 Rowling's Pottermore

 Fan submitted comments and over 30k user generated artwork submissions